braingeneers/SpikeCanvas-EphysPipeline/CUSTOM_BUILD_GUIDE.md

 # Custom Build Guide

-Build and deploy EphysPipeline using your own Docker registry instead of pre-built images.
+Build and deploy SpikeCanvas using your own Docker registry instead of pre-built images.

 ## When to Use This Guide